Warg: Etymology and origins

 Tolkien's word 'Warg' clearly splits the difference between Old Norse and Old English pronunciations, and his concept of them – wolves, but not just wolves, intelligent and malevolent wolves – combines the two ancient opinions.

-In Norse mythology, wargs are in particular the mythological wolves Fenrir, Sköll and Hati.
+In Norse mythology, wargs are the mythological wolves Fenrir, Sköll and Hati.
 Sköll and Hati are wolves, one going after the Sun, the other after the Moon.
 Wolves served as mounts for more or less dangerous humanoid creatures.
 For instance, Gunnr's horse was a kenning for "wolf" on the Rök runestone.
 In the Lay of Hyndla, the eponymous seeress rides a wolf.
 The jötunn Hyrrokkin arrives at Baldr's funeral on a wolf.

 The medievalist and Tolkien scholar Marjorie Burns writes that Tolkien uses the fact that wolves were among the Norse god Odin's war beasts "in a particularly innovative way".
 Odin kept two wolves, Freki and Geri, their names both meaning "Greedy"; and in the final battle that destroys the world, Ragnarök, Odin is killed and eaten by the gigantic wolf Fenrir.
 Thus, Burns points out, wolves were both associates of Odin, and his mortal enemy.
 She argues that Tolkien made use of both relationships in The Lord of the Rings.
-In her view, both the dark lord Sauron and the evil Wizard Saruman embody "attributes of a negative Odin".
+In her view, both the Dark Lord Sauron and the evil Wizard Saruman embody "attributes of a negative Odin".
 She points out that Saruman has wargs in his army, while Sauron uses "the likeness of a ravening wolf" for the enormous battering ram named Grond which destroys the main gate of Minas Tirith.
 On the other side, the benevolent Wizard Gandalf leads the fight against the wargs in The Hobbit, using his ability to create fire, and understands their language.
 In The Fellowship of the Ring, Gandalf again uses magic and fire to drive off a great wolf, "The Hound of Sauron", and his wolf-pack; Burns writes that the wolves' attempt "to devour Gandalf hints at Odin's fate", recalling the myth of Fenrir and Odin.